-The IMC curriculum currently has over 30 online courses and is always expanding and evolving.
+The WVU IMC program currently offers more than 30 online courses and is always evolving to meet the needs of our dynamic industry.
 Students gain practical and experiential knowledge of every aspect of IMC from advertising to social media to PR to creative strategy and beyond.
 At the center of the curriculum are the core courses, which provide students with a common base of information.
 The core is enhanced by a wide variety of electives that allow students to focus on specialized areas of interest.
-Explore our example degree tracks based on area of interest.
+Explore our example degree tracks based on areas of interest.

 If you have questions about our program or the curriculum we encourage you to complete one of our free online information sessions, email Melanie Pitschke at Melanie.Pitschke@mail.wvu.edu or call (304) 293-5685.

 Master of Science in Integrated Marketing Communications (IMC)

 The field of integrated marketing communications is vibrant and ever-changing.
 Consequently, we view the IMC curriculum as an evolving set of learning opportunities that should reflect the most current research, the latest industry innovations and the best practices in the field.
 Our faculty members are always searching for new ideas from the conceptual, empirical and practical areas of IMC, the fruits of which are incorporated in their teaching and into the curriculum.

 In the IMC program, we ask that our students accept ambiguity in their coursework, just as they must in their professional lives.
 We aim to provide our students with the skills they need to ask the right questions as well as the ability to research and identify effective solutions.
 We also encourage them to analyze ideas and reflect on information from multiple perspectives, which we believe enhances both problem-solving skills and creativity.

 THEORY + PRACTICE.